 Gail asked: How do I clear the house of dust.
 We have had a dust storm and would like to know how to clear floating dust from the inside of the house.
 Breathing is rather difficult at the moment.
-It is still dust outside, so we cannot open the windows or doors yet.
+It is still dusty outside, so we cannot open the windows or doors yet.

 Dust in the air can aggravate air passages and lead to more problems.
 The best way to remove these dust particles is with an air purifier.
 There are a variety of air purifiers available at any store that sells small appliances and home items.
 Here are some features to look for when selecting the appropriate air purifier.

 - There are a variety of filters available.
 The HEPA (High Efficiency Particulate Air Filters) are recommended for their ability to remove small particles from the air.

 - HEPA filters are also especially helpful for households with allergy problems.

 - You want to ensure that the purifier is able to capture as much dust from the air as possible.